Introduction

 PVC Fencing

-PVC fencing specifically refers to fences made from polyvinyl chloride.
-While it shares many qualities with vinyl fencing, it may include specific additives for enhanced performance.
+PVC fencing specifically means fences made from polyvinyl chloride.
+While it shares many traits with vinyl fencing, it may include special additives that boost its performance.

 Durability